What’s the best youth baseball bat?

-Bats that have higher price points tend to have larger barrels, more specific swing weights and technological innovations that dampen hand sting.
+Bats that have higher price points tend to have larger barrels, more specific swing weights, and technological innovations that dampen hand sting.

 Are Swing Weight and Bat Load the Same?

 To the contrary of what many vendors often erroneously claim, a bat with an end load does not also have a high swing weight or MOI (mass moment of inertia).
-Instead where the load is found in a bat is only one of many factors which determine swing weight—the most important of which is arguably the total length of a bat.
+Instead of where the load is found in a bat is only one of many factors which determine swing weight—the most important of which is arguably the total length of a bat.
 Just because a bat has a handle or end load does not also mean it has a low or high swing weight.
-You can prefer an end loaded bat but get a low swing weight by simply getting a shorter size.
+You can prefer an end-loaded bat but get a low swing weight by only getting a shorter size.
 See our swing weight charts.

 The 2018 season brought with it some great bats, but nothing to knock off the world’s hottest bats ever.
 Below is our list of the world’s hottest bats ever.

 We have written so many best bat articles it makes our heads spin.
 But surprisingly, what we’ve yet to do is make a list of the world’s hottest bats.
 That is, what bats have been known to be the ‘most hot’ off all time and eternity.
 In Little League, we consider the Combat B1 the hottest ever.
 For Big Barrel, the 2017 Drop 10 CF Zen was ridiculous.
 In Adult league, we think the Redline Z-Core from Easton takes the cake.
 In Slowpitch we would take the Miken Ultra II.
 And in Fastpitch, well, we think there are several.